oshan-vishwajith/Fun-with-Quiz/README.md

-# 🎯 Fun with Quiz
+# 🎯 FUN WITH QUIZ

 A simple and fun **quiz game** built in **C language**!
 Create and answer multiple-choice questions to test your general knowledge!